MukelaniGumaMashoba/Vibe_Coding-/README.md

 # Vibe_Coding-
-Created a mobile application using vibe coding
+Created a mobile application using vibe coding Rork AI has great ui but issue we pay for code.
+Money Scheme That one hey😂🤣

 Use this link to access the app call Study Buddy